dvarrui/teuton-tests/systems.3/03-ssh.dev/assets/README.md

 ## SSH Client A: Configuration

 Go to CLIENT1 host, and do next:
-* Create public key for username
+* Create public key for username.
-* Define host/IP association for server1_hostname
+* Define host/IP association for server1_hostname.
-* Define host/IP association for client2_hostname
+* Define host/IP association for client2_hostname.

 ---
 # ANEXO